-If you feel that you cannot afford the cost involved in enrolling for an ACT prep course, it is perfectly fine to carry out your ACT prep by studying on your own.
+If you feel that you cannot afford the cost involved in enrolling for a prep course, it is perfectly fine to carry out your prep by studying on your own.
 Look on the internet for information on how to study for ACT.
-Internet is a good source for study guides that will give you information on how to study for ACT.
-Local bookstores also keep a stock of study materials that will tell you how to study for ACT.
+Internet is a good source for study guides that will give you information on how to study for this test.
+Local bookstores also keep a stock of study materials that will tell you how to prepare for ACT.
 You should definitely buy The Real ACT Prep Guide which is the official guide and it is available on www.actstudent.org.
 It contains actual practice questions from previous ACT tests.

-However, if you are not comfortable studying in a group, then you can work out a detailed plan for how to study for ACT on your own.
+However, if you are not comfortable studying in a group, then you can work out a detailed plan of studying for ACT on your own.
 Put aside a couple of hours daily for your study routine.
 The ACT tests your subject specific fundamentals of the high school level.
 If you have been regular with your high school studies, reviewing the same content again will not be a problem.
 Make sure that you pay adequate emphasis on the weak areas that you have identified by your initial diagnostic practice test.

 Take the ACT test.
 Don’t be disheartened if you have not been able to score high.
 Take a retest if you want to improve your score.
-You may even enroll for a remedial ACT prep course if required.
-If find that your method for how to study for ACT on your own has not been able to help you achieve your aim, a carefully selected good ACT prep course will be able to do the needful and help you take the first step towards achieving your career goal by getting admission into a college of your choice.
+You may even enroll for a remedial course if required.
+If you find that your method of study on your own has not been able to help you achieve your aim, a carefully selected good ACT prep course will be able to do the needful and help you take the first step towards achieving your career goal by getting admission into a college of your choice.

 Go to page: Act Study - Page 1 : Act Study - Page 2